New Jersey Alliance for Learning and Preserving the History of World War II in Asia

 NJ-ALPHA (New Jersey Alliance for Learning and Preserving the History of World War II in Asia) is an educational organization whose purpose is to educate the public about the history of WWII in Asia, especially the history about the atrocities that the Japanese Imperial Army inflicted on China, Korea, Philippines, and other parts of Asia (for more information about these atrocities, click here).
 Improving the education of this part of history is especially important today when our students need to become world citizens.

-NJ-ALPHA’s educational program focuses on educating the teachers, and then the students and the public at large.
+NJ-ALPHA’s educational program focuses on first helping the teachers to increase their knowledge about this part of WWII history, and then with the help of the teachers increase the students' and the public's knowledge about this part of WWII history.
 During the past five years of our existence, we already have had significant achievements:

-• In each of the past four years, NJ-ALPHA has sponsored several secondary school or college teachers/educators on an educational study tour to China, called "Peace and Reconciliation Tour to China" (or "China Study Tour" for short).
+• In each of the past few years, NJ-ALPHA has sponsored several secondary school or college teachers/educators on an educational study tour to China, called "Peace and Reconciliation Tour to China" (or "China Study Tour" for short).
 In each tour, the participants have an intensive two-week immersion in that part of history: Interviewing survivors, discussing with scholars, visiting historical sites and museums, and collecting relevant documents and oral histories.

-• In collaboration with the NJ Commission on Holocaust Education, in September 2007 we published "A Curriculum Guide for Secondary Teachers: The Nanking Massacre and Other Japanese Atrocities Committed During the Asia-Pacific War: 1931-1945."
-The NJ Commission on Holocaust Education has distributed over 300 copies of this document to all the high schools in NJ.
+• In collaboration with the NJ Commission on Holocaust Education, in September 2007 and in October 2010 we have published two editions of a Curriculum Guide for Secondary Teachers: "The Nanking Massacre and Other Japanese Military Atrocities, The Asia-Pacific War: 1931-1945."
+The NJ Commission on Holocaust Education has distributed over 300 copies of the 200 plus-page Curriculum Guide to all the high schools in NJ.
 Many high schools in NJ are beginning to include this part of history into their curriculum, and more will do so in the future.
+The second edition of this Curriculum Guide can be downloaded from this link in the NJ Commission on Holocaust Education's website.

 • NJ-ALPHA and the teachers/educators upon their returns from the China Study Tours have organized various public educational programs to educate the public about this part of WWII history.
+Several of these programs were jointly sponsored with Brookdale Community College's Center for World War II Studies and Conflict Resolution.

 During the next five years, NJ-ALPHA plans to expand the above program in the following ways: